-Fully furnished apartment living is provided with amenities including an adequatesized kitchen with a range and refrigerator, living room, good-sized bath, and two bedrooms, all in the midst of campus life.
+Fully furnished apartment living is provided at Iowa Central with amenities including an adequate-sized kitchen with a range and refrigerator, living room, good-sized bath, and two bedrooms, all in the midst of campus life.
 They are spacious and well built, with a level of quality not typically found in many apartment developments.
-They include local phone, cable, wireless networking and the convenience of a safe campus environment.
+They include local phone and cable, campus computer network operations and the convenience of being in a safe campus environment.

-Our student housing staff includes the Director of Housing, four Associates of Housing, and Resident Assistants in each building.
+Our student housing staff includes the Director of Residence Life, four Associates of Residence Life, and Resident Assistants in each building.
 Security cameras are also installed in the parking lots.

 An all-you-can-eat meal plan is also provided.
-It is offered in a 19-meals per week plan.
+It is offered in a 19 meal per week plan.
 Membership to the Iowa Central Rec Center is also included.

-Unmarried students under 21 years of age who do not commute daily to and from their parent's or legal guardian's home are not required to live in collegeapproved housing (but are encouraged to do so).
+Unmarried students under 21 years of age who do not commute daily to and from their parents' or legal guardian's home are not required to live in collegeapproved housing (but are encouraged to do so).

-Contracts for the Iowa Central housing facilities may be requested online at www. iowacentral.edu/housing/index.asp or by contacting the Iowa Central Community College Housing Office at 515-574-1086, One Triton Circle, Fort Dodge, IA 50501.
+Contracts for the Iowa Central housing facilities may be requested online at www.iowacentral.edu/housing/index.asp or by contacting the Iowa Central Community College Residence Life Office at 515-574-1086, One Triton Circle, Fort Dodge, IA 50501.
 A \$100.00 non-refundable application fee must be returned with the contract.